-Trump bringing 'Keep America Great' rally to Hershey
+Trump brings 'Keep America Great' rally to Hershey Tuesday

 President Donald Trump will hold a campaign rally next month, bringing his "Keep America Great" theme to the hotly contested 10th Congressional District.